FAQs Regarding SARS-CoV-2 PCR Testing

 Note: The remainder of these FAQs apply to the COVID-19 PCR test.

-All faculty and staff who are returning to campus on or after June 22 are required to have an initial gateway COVID-19 PCR test within the 14 days prior to returning to campus (except for clinical faculty).
+All faculty and staff who are returning to campus on or after June 22 are required to have an initial gateway COVID-19 PCR test within the 14 days prior to returning to campus.
 A negative test result is required prior to return to campus.
 All employees who have been consistently working on campus prior to this time are eligible to receive a test, though not required.

 All students returning to campus over the summer and in the fall (including those returning to campus housing) are required to have an initial gateway COVID-19 PCR test within one business day of their return to campus, and prior to resuming campus activities.
 Students living in Columbia dormitories will be tested before being allowed to move in, and students living in Columbia-owned housing will be tested within one business day of moving in.
 Students returning to campus are able to move into their residence but are then required to quarantine there until receipt of a negative test result on the initial gateway test.
 For those students who have remained on campus throughout the spring and summer and have not yet been tested, the initial gateway test should be completed between August 17 and August 28.